kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 If the implementation work for this enhancement is occurring **out-of-tree** (i.e., outside of [`k/k`](https://github.com/kubernetes/kubernetes)), please link the relevant PRs in the issue description for visiblity.
 Alternativelty, if you're unable to provide specific PR links, a confirmation that **all out-of-tree implementation work is complete and merged** will help us finalize tracking and maintain accuracy.

+The status of this enhancement is marked as `At risk for code freeze`.

 If you anticipate missing code freeze, you can file an [exception request](https://github.com/kubernetes/sig-release/blob/master/releases/EXCEPTIONS.md) in advance.